 Labor costs are your #1 expense as a Maid Service owner.
 Therefore it is SUPER important to know your cleaning times.
 And make sure they are not running over budget.

 - How much the cleaning fee was.

-Keep a written log in the vehicle with you our your cleaners.
-Update the cleaning log after you have cleaned each clients homes.
+Keep a written log in the vehicle with you or your cleaners.
+Update the cleaning log after you have cleaned each client’s home.
 This will ensure the accuracy of your data.
 If you keep a client schedule for the year, then you should already have all of this information in one spot.